-It is hard to believe that it was all the way back in 2008 that we were first introduced to the ongoing story of the war between the Assassins and Templars and, while the franchise has evolved a lot since then, and got somewhat confusing in its narrative, it is still going strong with the latest entry, Assassin’s Creed Valhalla right around the corner.
+It is hard to believe that it was all the way back in 2008 that we were first introduced to the ongoing story of the war between the Assassins and Templars and, while the franchise has evolved a lot since then, and got somewhat confusing in its narrative, it is still going strong with the latest entry, Assassin’s Creed Valhalla proving to be another success for Ubisoft.

-With the latest game due to hit consoles soon, we thought it would be fun to look back at the franchise and see where we would place the games that have been released so far.
+With the latest game now on consoles, we thought it would be fun to look back at the franchise and see where we would place the games that have been released so far.
 While these are just the main AAA games listed here, there are many other Assassin’s Creed games that are still part of the canon and, while we have not included them here, they are worth playing; even if the Assassin’s Creed Chronicles series is a very different beast to the sort of games that we are used to.

-So, here is how we would rank the main games in the series- with the hope that the Viking centric Valhalla comes along and claims the top spot come its November release date.
+So, here is how we would rank the main games in the series- with the Viking centric Valhalla now added into the mix.
 If you want to know when that and all other future games are due for release, check out our video game release schedule.

 Assassin’s Creed games ranked